Nlea/Camunda-Code-Studio/README.md

-# Camunda Workshop: Expecting the unexpecting
+# Camunda Code Studio
-Welcome to this Camunda Workshop.
-This workshop was designed as part of the Camundacon in New York 2020.
-Anyhow you should be able to follow the exercises without attending the workshop.
+Welcome to Camunda's Code studio.
+Those exercises has been designed for an online course.
+Anyhow you should be able to follow the exercises without attending the online event.
 The readme contains the exercise instruction.
 It should be easy to follow.
 In the other folders you find the model solutions as well as the full code solutions.
 The presentation from the workshop is provided as well.

 To make that an even better learning experience Pull request are very welcome!